ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 scope for RIV, but could include immutable firmware, signed updates, or a vendor-specific hardware verification technique.
 See {{using-tpm}} for background on TPM practices.

-* RIV assumes some level of physical defense for the device.
+* The device owner SHOULD provide some level of physical defense for the device.
 If a TPM that has already been programmed with an authentic DevID is stolen and inserted into a counterfeit device, attestation of that counterfeit device may become indistinguishable from an authentic device.